Factom-Asset-Tokens/FAT/FAQ.md

    optionally your choice of programming language.
 Libraries are available to facilitate easy contract module development.
 3. They are crazy flexible.
 Add whatever metadata you want to define custom programmatic behavior as an issuer.
-Choose any programming language you want just be trustworthy and run reliable high availability code.
+Contracts and custom token behavior can be written in any programming language.

 ### How many transactions per second (TPS) can FAT do?

 FAT TPS is equal to Factom's TPS.
-Currently Factom can do around 7 TPS stably, which comparable to Ethereum.
-Factom has been pushed over to 10 TPS before in testing.
-Factom will be capable of sharding to accommodate increasing volume in the future as part of the core development grant by Factom Inc.
+Currently Factom can do around 7 TPS stably, which is comparable to Ethereum.
+Factom has been pushed to 10 TPS  in testing and can be easily sharded to accommodate increasing volume in the future.

 ### Can I try FAT out without spending real money?

 Absolutely.
-Factom has a thriving and responsive [Testnet](.) that allows you to try FAT out at no cost.
+Factom has a thriving and responsive [Testnet](http://www.factom-testnet.com/Introduction) that allows you to try FAT out at no cost.

 ### Who Owns FAT?

 You do.
 FAT is completely open source under Creative Commons 0.
-FAT's development and administration is spearheaded by DBGrow Inc., one of the 41 proud Factom Authority Node Operators
+FAT's development and administration is spearheaded by DBGrow Inc., one of the 27 proud Factom Authority Node Operators